-While your small business may not have a team dedicated to public relations, you should be writing and submitting a press release from time-to-time.
+While your small business may not have a team dedicated to public relations, you should write and submit a press release from time-to-time.
 Press releases are the best way to inform traditional and non-traditional media sources about the latest news from your business, upcoming events, new products, and more.

-It may seem like an unfamiliar world at first, but follow our four step guide and you will have a simple-to-use template for writing and submitting a press release.
+It may seem like an unfamiliar world at first, but follow our four step guide and you will have a simple-to-use template for how to write and submit a press release.

 4 Steps to Submitting a Press Release

 A media database of list should contain all of the contact information for the media agencies in your industry.
 We recommend including both traditional media sources – newspapers, magazines, news stations – as well as non-traditional media sources – social media, bloggers, and other groups – into your media list.